FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 6 – Verify/19-Final QA check/19-finalQA.md

 For instructor-led trainings and courses this must be done before the scheduled training takes place.
 For these purposes the external QA reviewer should assume the role of a learner and try to:

 - access the course information
-- self-enroll in the course
+- self-enrol in the course
 - go through **all** of the resources available on the course
     - including quizzes, feedback form and any other type of interaction